Feature film: Technological developments

 In 1927, Warner Bros. released the first feature-length film with sound, The Jazz Singer, whose audio track was recorded with a proprietary technology called Vitaphone.
 The film's success persuaded other studios to go to the considerable expense of adding microphones to their sets, and scramble to start producing their own "talkies".

 One of the next major advancements made in movie production was color film.
 Even before color was a possibility in movies, early film makers were interested in how color could enhance their stories.
 Early techniques included hand tinting: painting each frame by hand.
 Cheaper and more widely used was toning: dying the film in a single color, used in many films in the 1920s.
 The film processing lab Technicolor developed the Three-Tone coloring technique that became the standard for color film.
 It was a complex, time consuming, and expensive process that many movie studios were not eager to try.
 One of the early adopters of the three-strip process was Disney.
 Some of the most notable films Technicolor processed with three-strip were The Wizard of Oz and Gone with the Wind.

+Following World War 2, further advances were made in color film.
+The introduction of Kodak's relatively inexpensive high-quality Eastmancolor single-print film in 1950 allowed studios to make prints easier than with Technicolor's more expensive three strip design.
+This ended Technicolor's monopoly and made the color process more accessible.
+Early notable films that used Eastmancolor were Royal Journey in 1951 and Carson City in 1952.